Electa-Git/PowerModelsACDC.jl/README.md

-# PowerModelsReliability.jl
+# PowerModelsACDC.jl

-PowerModelsReliability.jl is a Julia/JuMP/PowerModels package with extensions for reliability management.
+PowerModelsACDC.jl is a Julia/JuMP/PowerModels package with extensions for DC lines and networks.
 Building upon  PowerModels, the code is engineered to decouple problem specifications (e.g. Power Flow, Optimal Power Flow, ...) from the power network formulations (e.g. AC, DC-approximation, SOC-relaxation, ...).

 **Core Problem Specifications**
-* Optimal Power Flow with Phase Shifting Transformers and On-line Tap Changing Transformers (tfopf)
+* Power Flow with both point-to-point and meshed ac and dc grid support
-* Optimal Power Flow with Phase Shifting Transformers and On-line Tap Changing Transformers and Load Shedding (unittfopf)
+* Optimal Power Flow with both point-to-point and meshed and dc grid support

 **Core Network Formulations**
-* See PowerModels
+* AC
+* SOC bus injection model for the DC grid, which can be used with both the SDP and SOC convex relaxation formulations for the AC side

 **Network Data Formats**
-* Matpower ".m" files
+* MatACDC-style ".m" files (matpower ".m"-derived)

 For further information, consult the PowerModels [documentation](https://lanl-ansi.github.io/PowerModels.jl/stable/).